dfelinto/blender-manual/manual/modeling/geometry_nodes/point/align_rotation_to_vector.rst

 Axis
    Local axis of the object that is to be rotated towards the vector input.

+Pivot
+   The local axis to rotate around.

+   Auto
+      The best rotation angle is computed automatically.
+      This minimizes the angle of rotation.

+   X, Y, Z
+      Rotate around a specific local axis.

 Factor
    Type of the *Factor* input socket.